-- Notify (or ask someone to notify) the GTA Trainer, Dr. Flitsiyan, and/or the faculty supervisor of an unforeseen absence and to arrange for another GTA to cover in my absence.
+- Notify (or ask someone to notify) the GTA Trainer, Adam LaMee, and/or the faculty supervisor of an unforeseen absence and to arrange for another GTA to cover in my absence.

-- Request written approval from Dr. Flitsiyan and/or Dr. Joshua Colwell for a known absence and to arrange for another GTA to cover in my absence.
+- Request written approval from Adam LaMee and/or Dr. Flitsiyan and/or Dr. Joshua Colwell for a known absence and to arrange for another GTA to cover in my absence.
 Examples include, but are not limited to: conferences, medical procedures/appointments, personal travel, etc.

 - Deliver grades to the faculty supervisor in a prompt manner (before grades due date).

 - Contact the faculty supervisor prior to the first day of class, to complete a sample mutual responsibilities agreement (must be completed by the first week of class) to coordinate teaching/grading/proctoring/other duties while on a GTA.